-In the past five years, the Town believes it has complied, in all material respects, with its previous undertakings to provide annual reports or notices of significant events in accordance with the Rule.
+In the past five years, the Town believes that it has complied, in all material respects, with its previous undertakings to provide annual reports or notices of significant events in accordance with the Rule.
+The Town has implemented procedures to assist in complying with its continuing disclosure obligations, including the additional significant events added to SEC Rule 15c2-12 that became effective on February 27, 2019.